 Third Reminder = 7 days (Trigger the reminder 7 days before the expiry date)

-Note:- These reminder days are specific to respective modules and will be configured from the settings section.
-In settings section, admin will also have the option to set the validity period for the respective modules.
+Note:- These reminder days are specific to respective modules and user groups and will be configured from the settings section.
+In settings section, admin will also have the option to set the validity period for the respective modules and user groups.

 User will provide the start date and based on validity set by the admin the end date will be calculated.
 And the reminders will be set based based on the expiry date for first, second and third reminder dates.